The Observer Soft Constraints Assume

 Disclosure Scope

-The separation of proposal from authority, and the deterministic admit, reject, or decompose evaluation of each transition against the discovery object's typed policy, lineage, entropy, and temporal fields, are disclosed in the cognition filing (U.S. Application No. 19/647,395 and its international counterpart) at Section 10.5, and the inference-time control substrate is disclosed in Chapter 8.
-This article frames those disclosed mechanisms under the autonomy-forcing-function argument: that autonomy removes the external observer on which soft constraints depend, so admissibility must be carried inside the acting unit, deterministic, and self-enforced before the act.
+The deterministic admit, reject, or decompose evaluation of each candidate transition against typed policy, mutation descriptor, lineage continuity, and entropy bounds, together with trust-slope escalation, the inference-time semantic budget, anchored resolution, and semantic rollback, is disclosed in United States Patent Application 19/647,395, with the inference-time semantic execution control substrate disclosed at Chapter 8.
+The named prior-art contrasts, including reinforcement learning from human feedback and related external alignment techniques that operate on statistical reward gradients rather than on persistent carried state, trace to that application's own framing.
+This article frames those disclosed mechanisms under the autonomy-forcing-function argument: that an autonomous agent removes the external observer on which soft constraints depend, so admissibility must be carried inside the acting unit, deterministic, and self-enforced before the act.
 It is a companion to the constrained-decoding analysis and to the autonomy white paper.